audeering/audb/_sources/publish.rst.txt

     index = audformat.filewise_index(['audio/004.wav'])
     db['age'].extend_index(index, inplace=True)
     db['age']['age'].set([22], index=index)
-    audformat.testing.create_audio_files(db, build_dir)

     db['age'].get()

-We save it to the database build folder and overwrite the old table.
+We save it to the database build folder, overwrite the old table, and add a new audio file.

 .. jupyter-execute::

     db.save(build_dir)
+    audformat.testing.create_audio_files(db)

 Publishing works as before,
 but this time we have to specify a version where our update should be based on.